theWhiteFox/survey-tool-app/README.md

 3.  **Server-Side `Workspace` URL Parsing (`TypeError: Failed to parse URL`):**
     * **Challenge:** After implementing the proxy, `Workspace` calls made within Next.js Server Components failed because they require absolute URLs, not relative paths like `/api/...`.
     * **Solution:** Used `process.env.NEXT_PUBLIC_APP_BASE_URL` to dynamically construct full absolute URLs (e.g., `http://localhost:3000/api/...`), ensuring `Workspace` works correctly in both server and client environments.

-4.  **Persistent `500 Internal Server Error` on Survey Submission:**
-    * **Challenge:** Even after addressing all client-side issues (CORS, correct payload, correct `question_id` values, correct `selected_option` values via dropdowns), `POST /surveys/{id}/responses` consistently returns a `500 Internal Server Error` from the API, despite the *identical request payload successfully working via Swagger/Curl*.
-The API's error response provides no further details beyond "Internal Server Error."
-    * **Investigation:** Meticulously confirmed payload structure, `question_id` values (from fetched survey data), and `selected_option` values (guaranteed by `<select>` dropdowns) match API expectations.
-    * **Conclusion:** This indicates an **unhandled exception or configuration issue on the API provider's server**, which is beyond the scope of frontend code to resolve.
-In a production scenario, this would necessitate contacting the API team with the exact request details for their internal debugging.

 ## Future Improvements